 4 Show or hide shading by selecting or deselecting the check boxes for a particular color.
 For example, if you want to focus your attention on the disagreement in coding, deselect the Both groups check box to hide the green shading.

 5 You can quickly see where there is agreement or disagreement in the file or code using the green, yellow, and blue markers on the scroll bar.
 Click in the scroll bar (or drag) to navigate to a different area of the content—for example, click on a blue marker to move to a passage that was coded by Group B only.

 How is the percentage agreement calculated?

-NVivo calculates percentage agreement individually for each combination of node and file.
+NVivo calculates percentage agreement individually for each combination of code and file.

-Percentage agreement is the percentage of the file’s content where the two users agree on whether the content may be coded at the node.
+Percentage agreement is the percentage of the file’s content where the two users agree on whether the content may be coded to the code.

 The calculations can be based on character, sentence or paragraph.
 Calculations based on character yield the most precise results.

 |Calculations based on||Example|

 If the file is a document with 1000 characters, where: